openshift/managed-scripts/scripts/CEE/kubelet-restart/README.md

 # Restart Kubelet on Node

-This will script will restart kubelet on Node.
+This script will restart kubelet on Node.
 Scenarios where a restart might be required:
 - OpenShift related pod stuck in containerUnknown Status
 - Certain bugs require container restart on Master Nodes.
 [Eg. https://access.redhat.com/solutions/6976343 ]